skip to content

 Other projects, activities and roles

-In Lent 2024, Toby co-organises the cross-Faculty and cross-School research seminar series 'Transhistorical Humanities?
+In Lent Term 2024, Toby co-organised the cross-Faculty and cross-School research seminar series 'Transhistorical Humanities?
 Methods in Conversation'.
-Held at King's College, Cambridge, the series seeks to bring together leading academics working across languages and historical time periods to reflect on questions of method, historicity and disciplinarity and their broader relation to the contemporary humanities.
+Funded by the MMLL Faculty Cross-Faculty Research Seminar fund and held at King's College, Cambridge, the series brought together leading academics working across languages and historical time periods to reflect on questions of method, historicity and disciplinarity, and their broader relation to the contemporary humanities.

-Toby is also co-convenor, alongside Professor Emma Wilson and Maddison Sumner, of the Cambridge Modern French Research Seminar (MFRS) and, with Duarte Benard da Costa and Maddison Sumner, of the Cambridge French Graduate Research Seminar (FGRS).
-As of September 2023, he is Conference Assistant to The Society for French Studies.
+Since 2022, Toby has been co-convenor, alongside Professor Emma Wilson and Maddison Sumner, of the Cambridge Modern French Research Seminar (MFRS); in 2023-24, he was also co-convenor of the Cambridge French Graduate Research Seminar (FGRS).